FarhanFDjabari/CovidNewsApp/README.md

 * To [Kawal Corona](https://kawalcorona.com/)
 for the corona statistic api
 * To [KawalCovid19](https://kawalcovid19.id/) for the image assets
-* To other developers on youtube for sharing their knowledge on Android development.
+* To other developers on youtube for sharing their knowledge on Android development
+* To my lecturer for teaching the basic theory of android development

 ## License